 When you exclude someone from your policy, it means you don’t pay for them as a driver on your car and in return, your car insurance company will not extend any coverage to them if they drive your car.
 This means if there was an emergency and a renter had to use your car and was in an accident, your car insurance policy wouldn’t cover the accident due to the exclusion.

-If the renters eventually get their own vehicles and own car insurance policies, then it may be possible to leave them off of your policy by merely providing proof that the renters have their own policy in place.
+Suppose the renters eventually get their own vehicles and own car insurance policies.
+In that case, it may be possible to leave them off of your policy by merely providing proof that the renters have their own policy in place.
 You may have to provide a copy of your policy to the renters’ auto insurance company, as well, so they don’t have to carry you as a driver on their car insurance policy.

 — Michelle Megna contributed to this story.